 Learn more about the toll-free counselling service.

-The on-site counsellor will be available on Wednesdays and will be stationed in the Bremner building.
-Should you wish to make an appointment to see the counsellor, please contact Susan Williams on email@example.com or extension 4376.
+The on-site counsellor will be available on Mondays and Wednesdays, stationed in the Bremner building.
+Should you wish to make an appointment to see the counsellor, please contact Susan Williams on firstname.lastname@example.org or extension 4376.

 On-site counsellor at SATVI (once a month), contact Marwou de Kock 023 346 5400.